-As a new school, we are spending a lot of time talking to families about what The Aquila School offers and how we are different from other British schools in Dubai.
+When The Aquila School was in the planning stages, our leadership team spent a lot of time talking to families about what The Aquila School offers and how we are different from other British schools in Dubai.
 A subject that comes up very often is homework.

-In primary school, children work very hard all day, engaged in actively learning.
+In our primary school, children work very hard all day, engaged in active learning.
 They take part in a wide range of activities and after a busy day learning, they are (usually) physically and mentally exhausted.
 At The Aquila School, we want children to develop into rounded individuals with a range of interests, so time after school can be spent pursuing them.
 We also want children to have time to relax, to be with their families, and to reflect on what they have learnt that day.

 As such, primary school homework at The Aquila School includes: